flutter/website/src/content/app-architecture/guide.md

 ### Data access with use-cases

-Another consideration when adding a Domain layer is whether ViewModels will continue to have access to repository data directly, or if you’ll enforce ViewModels to go through use-cases to get their data.
+Another consideration when adding a Domain layer is whether ViewModels will continue to have access to repository data directly, or if you'll enforce ViewModels to go through use-cases to get their data.
 Put another way, will you add use-cases as you need them?
 Perhaps when you notice repeated logic in your ViewModels?